-Watch - Get Ready
+Watch - Time to Get Ready

-Warning - Take Action
+Warning - Take Action Now!

 Weather Monitoring in Hamilton County

-The National Weather Service has recognized Hamilton County as being a "Storm Ready County" due to its capabilities of monitoring and informing the public of severe weather.
-We maintain this important distinction to be the best we can be for those who live and work in Hamilton County.
+The National Weather Service has recognized Hamilton County as a Storm Ready County because of our capabilities to monitor severe weather and inform the public.
+We maintain this critical distinction to be the best we can be for those living and working in Hamilton County.

-The National Oceanic and Atmospheric Administration and their offices are the weather authority.
+The National Oceanic and Atmospheric Administration and its offices are the weather authority.
 They are the only organization that can issue watches and warnings.
-They are not driven by viewership, clicks, or followers.
+Viewership, clicks, or followers do not drive them.
 They are public servants who staff centers across the country and stand ready 24/7/365.

-Trained volunteers staff four positions, including:
+During Storm Operations, trained dedicated volunteers staff four critical positions, including:

-- Weather/Sirens - We are fortunate to have meteorologists who volunteer with us Emergency Management.
-They monitor radar, scientific weather data, and NWSChat.
-This position will also sounds the outdoor warning sirens if a trained weather spotter or public safety reports a funnel cloud or tornado.
-They also sound the sirens if a tornado warning is issued by the National Weather Service.
+- Weather/Sirens - We are fortunate to have meteorologists who volunteer with us HCEM.
+They monitor radar, scientific weather data, and the National Weather Service chat tool called NWSChat.
+This position will also sound the outdoor warning sirens if a trained weather spotter or public safety personnel reports a funnel cloud or tornado or a tornado warning is issued by the National Weather Service.

 - Emergency Operations Center volunteers are ready to activate the Emergency Operations Center if there is a significant impact to the community.